foxssake/netfox/README.md

-To provide a short intro on how to get started with netfox, and how it fares compared to built-in multiplayer tools, a simple demo was implemented as a single-player game, which was ported to multiplayer using both a naive server-authorative model and netfox.
+To provide a short intro on how to get started with netfox, and how it fares compared to built-in multiplayer tools, a simple demo was implemented as a single-player game, which was ported to multiplayer using both a naive approach and netfox.

 #### Example game

 * [Forest Brawl]

-To provide examples of netfox usage in an actual game, [Forest Brawl] was made and included specifically for this package.
+To provide examples of netfox usage in an actual game, [Forest Brawl] was created and included specifically for this purpose.

 It's a party game where an arbitrary amount of players compete by trying to knock eachother off of the map.